 The site is subject to compatibility standards.
-Along the east property line, the following standards apply:
+Along the southern property line, the following standards apply:

-- No structure may be built within 25 feet of the property line. - No structure in excess of two stories or 30 feet in height may be constructed within 50 feet of the property line. - No parking or driveways are allowed within 25 feet of the property line. - A landscape area at least 25 feet wide is required along the property line.
-In addition, a fence, berm, or dense vegetation must be provided to screen adjoining properties from views of parking, mechanical equipment, storage, and refuse collection. - An intensive recreational use, including a swimming pool, tennis court, ball court, or playground, may not be constructed 50 feet or less from property in an SF-5 or more restrictive zone.
+- No structure may be built within 25 feet of this property line. - No structure in excess of two stories or 30 feet in height may be constructed within 50 feet of the property line. - No structure in excess of three stories or 40 feet in height may be constructed within 100 feet of the property line. - No parking or driveways are allowed within 25 feet of the property line. - A fence, berm, or dense vegetation must be provided to screen adjoining properties from views of parking, mechanical equipment, storage, and refuse collection. - For a structure more than 100 feet but not more than 300 feet from property zoned SF-5 or more restrictive, height limitation is 40 feet plus one foot for each 10 feet of distance in excess of 100 feet from the property line. - An intensive recreational use, including a swimming pool, tennis court, ball court, or playground, may not be constructed 50 feet or less from adjoining SF-2 properties.